 When your visitors download your app, they expect to have a user experience similar to the website they are used to.
 That’s why it’s not just recommended to retain the color scheme and layout alone but your website’s core features and functionalities as well.
-When you integrate your mobile app with website, neither should eclipse the functionalities of the other, making people wonder about the differences in user experience.
+When you integrate your mobile app with a website, neither should eclipse the functionalities of the other, making people wonder about the differences in user experience.

 Apps have the power to do more when compared to websites.
 By leveraging the potential of a device’s myriad of features, apps can get a lot more done.
 As a business, you have to find out what app-specific features you could include in your app.
-If you’re a retail store, beacons could be a value addition.
-If you have a collaborative app, a scanning app can allow you to share your thoughts and notes instantly is a good idea.
-Depending on your business, you can bring in additional features into your app.
+If you’re a retail store, beacons could be value addition.
+If you have a collaborative app, a scanning app that can allow you to share your thoughts and notes instantly is a good idea.
+Depending on your business, you can bring additional features into your app.

 When the popup to download your app appears, your visitors might be in the middle of something.
 It’s easier to get distracted these days and your users could download the app abandoning the task they were doing on your website.

 When that happens, your app must have the ability to let them pick up from where they left.
-If a few items were added to the cart, that must immediately reflect as soon as they login to your app.
+If a few items were added to the cart, that must immediately reflect as soon as they log in to your app.
 This seamless transition not just talks about your app but your business, too.

 So, now you understand why mobile apps are better and how you could integrate your app with your website.
 If you already have an app developed, follow these steps.
-Or, if you’re someone starting out and looking to hire mobile app developer, reach out to an expert like us.
+Or, if you’re someone starting and looking to hire mobile app developer, reach out to an expert like us.